Choose another writer in this calendar:

 For later writers, Chrétien provided fascinating characters, a treasury of motifs, and a new way to look at the romances, a sort of code for the portrayal of the Arthurian world.
 His poems remained popular for a long period after his death, and influenced the legends of King Arthur and his Knights of the Round Table.
 These stories were well-known in France through the pseudo-chronicle Historia regum Britanniae by Geoffrey of Monmouth (1138).
 The Norman poet Wace translated Geoffrey's work into French under the title Roman de Brut (1155) and also enlarged it.
 Though after the mid-1300s, Chrétien's romances were no longer recopied and his name vanished, his influence was still strong.
 In Germany his achievement was replaced by Wolfram von Eschenbach's Parzival (1200-12), and in England Sir Thomas Malory's Le Morte Darthur (1469-70).
 Chrétien's romances were rediscovered in the fifteenth century, and turned into prose to suit the tastes of the growing mass of readers.

 Erec et Enide, written circa 1170, was most likely the first of Chrétien's long poems.
+It is in the prologue of this work, where he called himself "Crestïens de Troies".
 The tale of a impoverished noblewoman, Enide, who is married to Erec, a knight of the Round Table, was based on oral tradition.
 Enide's marriage is threatened by her husband's search of adventures, but she proves her love for him by disobeying his commands.

 Cligès has a wide setting from Greece and Constantinople to the court of King Arthur and Germany.
 Probably it was modeled in part on Thomas's Tristan, written between 1150 and 1165, whose heroine Chrétien criticized.
 In the beginning of the story the writer refers to himself: "The clerk who wrote the tale of Erec and Enid, and translated the Commandments of Ovid and the Art of Love, and composed the Bite of the Shoulder, and sang of King Mark and of the blonde Iseult, and of the metamorphosis of the Hoopoe and of the Swallow and of the Nightingale, is now beginning a new tale of a youth who was in Greece of the lineage of King Arthur." (translated by L.J.
 Gardiner)